-(1) A personal essay of five pages (1,650 words) entitled "Who You Are Is Where You Are" in which students describe "where" they come from, including their genealogy and the lifescapes of their ancestors; their sense of home, place, and world; and how the communities and contexts of their upbringing shaped their behavior, thinking, and values.
-In the early part of the semester, students will begin this portfolio through a series of reflective writing assignments.
+A personal essay of 4500 words in which students identify a topic that engages course content to reflect on the meanings and responsibilities of global citizenship using ethical perspectives developed in class.
+In the early part of the semester, students will begin this project through a series of reflective writing assignments.
 Students will share these personal essays with the class, both for feedback and to build a sense of comradely with their peers.
 Students will conduct their own genealogy research as part of the course requirements, with assistance from the instructor.
 The personal essay is designed to help students learn how to use writing to stimulate and shape the process of personal reflection, and how sharing written reflection with peers sharpens one's understanding of oneself and others.

 Length of assignment:

-(2) A critical essay of twelve pages (3,960 words) that involves two sections, which will be submitted together for review by peers and professor, revised, and resubmitted for a second review by the professor.
+(2) A critical essay of 2,500 words, which provides a synopsis and critique of cosmopolitan philosophies based on the assigned readings.
+A draft will be submitted for review by peers and professor, revised, and resubmitted for a second review by the professor.
 Students will revise their drafts based on this feedback and prepare a final version for inclusion in the final paper.
-A synopsis and critique of place-based (Indigenous) and cosmopolitan philosophies based on the assigned readings.
-A synthesis that bridges place-based (Indigenous) and cosmopolitan philosophies and that builds on the synopsis and critique in the previous section.
 The critical essay is designed to help students learn how to use the writing process to move through the stages of critical interpretation of literature: synopsis, critique, and synthesis.
 A pair of reaction papers will assist students in this process, effectively serving as "starter drafts" for the components of their critical essay.

 Length of assignment: